StephenGotHacked/METACRAFTERS/README.md

 ## Description

-This program will shown how Minting and Burning of tokens is been processes, you can try and use this code
+This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+The contract has a single function that will shown how Minting and Burning of tokens is been processes.
+This program serves as a simple Minting and Burning Token's to Solidity programming, and can be used as a stepping stone for more complex projects in the future.

 ## Getting Started